mklueh/gridsome-plugin-recommender/README.md

 [![npm](https://img.shields.io/npm/v/gridsome-plugin-recommender.svg)](https://www.npmjs.com/package/gridsome-plugin-recommender)

-A recommender plugin for [Gridsome](https://gridsome.org/) to create relations to similar nodes using machine learning.
+A recommender plugin for [Gridsome](https://gridsome.org/) analyses your posts and creates relations between similar posts based on text analysis.

+## Use cases

+Generating post or product recommendations for your static sites based on text analysis to show users additional content they might be interested in.

 ## Install